scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 like Brown himself, does not presuppose to have all - or even partially satisfactory - answers.
 What is presented here is an attempt to frame the discussion and bound the option space of possibile meanings for these terms.
-Doing so with concrete code examples is preferable to continuing to debate this issue in the abstract.
+Doing so with concrete code examples is preferable to debating this issue in the abstract.

 Conclusions & Future Work